ab-anand/Automated-Cafeteria/README.md

 ```

+**NOTE**- If you're running a `WINDOWS` machine, then just install `Python` and then open the `app.py` to run
+you're own test cases(shown below).
 ### Usage

 * The `app.py` file has been created to play around.
 It has most of the examples
 and usage covered but let's get through some of the important methods.

+* To run your own test cases, you can add more cases in `app.py` itself or can create another python file
+in the same directory.

-* once the `Cafeteria` object is created the menu can be checked as:
+* As shown in `app.py` once the `Cafeteria` object is created the menu can be checked as:
 ```
 >> cafe1 = Cafeteria()
 >> cafe1.display_complete_menu()